Berlin, Paris and London

 |Optional group flight there:||

-Newark to Berlin
+New York (JFK) to Berlin

 |Optional group flight back:||

-London To Newark
+London To New York (JFK)

 Join us this summer for an unforgettable experience in Berlin, Paris and London, three cities that are not only historically intertwined but also among Europe’s most vibrant and cultural.
 See Berlin by bike, visit its museums and memorials, and get a glimpse of what it was like to live during WWII with a tour of its bunker system.
-In Paris, stroll the wide boulevards and browse the quaint riverside bookshops, take a cooking lesson with a French chef, cruise down the Seine at sunset, eat on an outdoor terrace, and of course go to the very top of the Eiffel Tower!
+In Paris, stroll the wide boulevards and browse the quaint riverside bookshops, cruise down the Seine at sunset, eat on an outdoor terrace, and of course go to the very top of the Eiffel Tower!
 Finish off this trip of a lifetime in London, where you’ll shop the eclectic stalls at Camden Market, see the Changing of the Guard at Buckingham Palace, and get the best view over the Thames from the London Eye!
 Learn how to be a savvy traveler as you ride the train from France to the UK, interact with locals, and immerse yourself in these three metropolitan cultures.
 Don’t miss out on this life-changing experience–join us this summer for a trip you’ll never forget!